humdrum-tools/humdrum-documentation/guide/ch04/index.md

 *-	*-	*-	*-
 ```

-In Example 4.3 four of the more technical representations are
+In Example&nbsp;4.3 four of the more technical representations are
 illustrated, including frequency and cents.
 Notice that the <span
 class="rep">MIDI</span> representation uses key-numbers to represent
 pitch: key-on events are indicated by positive integers (between